ArnabSaha22/namaste-react/README.md

 # Namaste React Episode 4#

 1. Before building any app make sure to plan it first properly and then start coding.
+2. React Components are just like JavaScript functions, we can reuse them repeatedly.
+3. To add inline css in react component(within the HTML tags) you need to give them as JS objects {}.
+4. React props -> also known as properties.
+Just like React Functional Components are javascript functions, similarly React props are the arguments of the function.
+Passing props to a component => passing arguments to a function.
+Props are just JS objects that wraps all the details.
+When we have to dynamically pass some data into a component, we pass it as a prop.
+5. Config driven UI -> Managing the data how it looks on an UI using data or using configs that comes from the backend.
+6. While using map functions in react make sure to use "key" paramter, and in that never use indexes.